just-the-docs/just-the-docs/peopleops/DOING_YOUR_JOB.md

   - Other Sub-contractors may take unpaid leave any time, and should take at least 2 weeks throughout the year.
   - By default, assume your teammates won't work on stat holidays noted on the Countable Meetings calendar or over weekends, so don't be surprised if you do not get a response to messages.
   - Everyone must plan and document their regular hours in Google Calendar's [Working Hours](https://support.google.com/calendar/answer/7638168?hl=en).
 These should comprise around half of the hours you work.
   - If you are away during scheduled time, please let your team know in advance and help them plan.
+Ask for approval from your Lead.
+Once approved, notify the Operations Coordinator to update your leave credits.
-Note your absence on the Countable Absences shared calendar.
+  - Note your absence on the Countable Absences shared calendar and add an Out-of-Office notification to your calendar.

     | Days of Scheduled Time Off  | Advance Notice Period |
     | ------------- | ------------- |